plebbit/plebbit-react-hooks/README.md

   privateKey: string | buffer | undefined,
   type: 'plebbit1'
 }
-addressLimits { // TODO: not sure about this name, used to block/limit authors/subplebbits
+AddressLimits { // TODO: not sure about this name, used to block/limit authors/subplebbits
   feed: number,
   notifications: number,
   crossposts: number